-Timber trees:

-Planting trees into Zone II of your riparian buffer for a future timber harvest requires a management plan and patience, but can be very profitable over the long-term.
+Timber trees.
+Planting trees in Zone 2 of your riparian buffer for a future timber harvest requires a management plan and patience, but can be very profitable over the long-term.
 In Missouri, when the market is right, Silver Maple brings almost as much as oak species (price per board feet).

-Integrating riparian buffers into your current land practices can maintain the integrity of stream channels, reduce the impact of upland sources of pollution, generate income and optimize performance for environmental protection and economic production.
+Integrating riparian buffers into your current land use practices can maintain the integrity of stream channels, reduce the impact of upland sources of pollution, generate income and optimize performance for environmental protection and economic production.
 With thoughtful consideration to site characteristics, landowner goals, species selection and environmental and wildlife benefits, riparian buffers provide an additional source of sustainable production with multiple conservation benefits.

-Financial Resources:
+Financial Resources

 There are many agencies offering programs that can be used to establish and maintain agroforestry practices on private land.
-One of the most significant of these agencies is the USDA Farm Service Agency (FSA), offering three distinct programs that may be utilized toward agroforestry systems like riparian forest buffers: the Conservation Reserve Program (CRP), the Continuous Conservation Reserve Program (CCRP), and the Conservation Reserve Enhancement Program (CREP).
+One of the most significant of these agencies is the USDA Farm Service Agency (FSA), through the various elements of the Conservation Reserve Program.
 Each of these programs is designed to take environmentally sensitive and highly erodible land out of production by offering a soil rental payment, a cost-share for the establishment of various conservation practices and other financial incentives to landowners who offer to set aside their land.

-Of these three programs, the CCRP program offers direct benefits to landowners establishing a forested riparian buffer.
-CCRP is a voluntary program that focuses on funding conservation practices (CP) protecting environmentally sensitive land, including wetlands and riparian areas.
-Landowners with eligible land who wish to enroll that land in the CCRP may sign-up at any time during the year.
+The Conservation Reserve Program Continuous Sign-up (CRPCS) program offers direct benefits to landowners establishing a forested riparian buffer.
+CRPCS is a voluntary program that focuses on funding conservation practices (CP) protecting environmentally sensitive land, including wetlands and riparian areas.
+Landowners with eligible land who wish to enroll that land in the CRPCS may signup at any time during the year.

-Available funding through the CCRP can include:
+Available funding through the Continuous Conservation Reserve Program (CCRP) can include:

-• Annual soil rental rate payments that can be up to 120 percent of the average soil rental rate for the area.

-- Annual maintenance payments of \$5 to \$10 per acre. - Cost share payments up to 50 percent of the establishment cost.
+- Annual soil rental rate payments that can be up to 120 percent of the average soil rental rate for the area. - Annual maintenance payments of \$5 to \$10 per acre. - Cost share payments up to 50 percent of the establishment cost.